 Frequently asked questions for Nortriptyline

-Nortriptyline and amitriptyline belongs to same category of drugs with similar action, but their effect may vary upon individual response
+Q. Is Nortriptyline same as amitriptyline?Nortriptyline and amitriptyline belong to the same category of medicines with similar action, but their effect may vary upon individual response.

 Q. Is Nortriptyline safe?Nortriptyline is safe if used in the dose and duration advised by your doctor.
 Take it exactly as directed and do not skip any dose.
 Follow your doctor's instructions carefully and let your doctor know if any of the side effects bother you.

 Q. Can I just stop taking Nortriptyline?No, you must not stop taking Nortriptyline suddenly even if you are feeling better as it may worsen your condition.
 It may also cause withdrawal symptoms such as dizziness, nausea, vomiting, headache, weakness, sleep problems, fever and irritability.
 Continue taking Nortriptyline for the duration prescribed by your doctor to get maximum benefit.
 If any of the side effects are bothering you, consult your doctor.
 In case you have completed your course of treatment, your doctor will reduce your dose gradually before taking you off this medicine completely.

 Q. Is there anything I need to be careful about while on therapy with Nortriptyline?Nortriptyline may cause drowsiness and dizziness, especially in the beginning of the treatment.
 Do not drive or work with tools or machinery if your alertness is affected.
 It is not advisable to drink alcohol during treatment with this medicine as it might worsen the drowsiness.
 Tell your doctor if you have any problems with your liver or kidneys.
 Let your doctor know about all the other medicines you are taking because they may affect, or be affected by, this medicine.
 Inform your doctor if you are pregnant, planning to conceive or breastfeeding to prevent any harmful effects on the baby.